willnode/engine4-src/articles/basics/components/hierarchy.md

 # Components in Hierarchy

-There are lot of components inside Engine4.
+There are lot of components for rendering inside Engine4.
 These components below always required in order a rendered and projected 4D object can be generated.

 #### Renderer4